32 million people,built intovertical land.

 The train through the building.

-Line 2 passes through the sixth floor of a residential block.
-We time the visit to a non-rush hour, find the observation point opposite, and you catch three trains in twenty minutes.
+Line 2 of the Chongqing metro passes through the sixth floor of a nineteen-storey residential block at Liziba.
+We time the visit to a non-rush window, take you to the observation point on the opposite side of the road (the photograph is taken from across, not from the platform), and you catch three trains pass through in twenty minutes.
 The viral image, in real life.

 Hongya Cave at blue hour